promaster-sdk/property/README.md

 ## How to contribute

 Start with an issue to dicsuss.
 If discussions leads to code changed then create a PR.
-Make sure you prefix your PR title with a [conventional commit prefix](https://github.com/commitizen/conventional-commit-types/blob/master/index.json) so that the version bump and chnagelong can be automatically generated from the PR's squashed commit.
+Make sure you prefix either one commit your PR title with a [conventional commit prefix](https://github.com/commitizen/conventional-commit-types/blob/master/index.json) so that the version bump and chnagelong can be automatically generated from the PR's squashed commit.
+In case you have a single commit in the PR it seems it has to have the prefix in the commit message as the PR title will not be used.

 ## How to publish